Do you want to get some travel tips for Cancun?

 This post contains affiliate links (including Amazon Affiliate links) that will give me a commission at no additional charge to you.

-Arriving In Cancun
+1. Tips for Arriving In Cancun

 One of the best travel tips for Cancun happens right when you exit the plane.
-You will head to customs and go through the check point.
+You will head to customs and go through the checkpoint.
 They will check your passport and ask you a few questions.

 You will also fill out a customs and immigration form.
 There is a top and bottom section.
 They will keep the top section and hand you the bottom section.
 This form is called the FMM tourist card and states how long you are allowed in the country.